EddyLuten/bhreia.com/docs/geography/settlements/cauldins-point.md

 Cauldin's Point is a town in [[korbantir]], with a population of around 1,250 people, including those from surrounding unincorporated areas.
 Its claim to fame is that it's the final resting place of Cauldin of Leikon, one of the first human tribal leaders.
 It is surrounded by farmland and a large ancient forest to the west.

 Its economy is largely dependent on trade, facilitated by the fact that it's situated on a crossroads between three major roadways.
-It is the logical stopping point for anyone traveling from Korban's Landing westward since there are no other major towns on the way.
+It is the logical stopping point for anyone traveling from [[korbans-landing]] westward since there are no other major towns on the way.
 Even though much money flows through the town, its citizens are mostly impoverished.
 This is because of corruption within the local government and extortion of its populace.

 ## Demographics